w3c/mathml-docs/spoken-math-survey.md

 	- optimize a way to suggest the use of the onboard voice recognition
 - Select formulas to be surveyed; aim at a broad coverage (see below)
 - Ask for help across the world for the processing of survey responses (so far obtained from Arabic-speaking fellows)

+Then complete deployment, craft an invitation and get it reviewed.
+Then process answers by people that master the local language (who will localize the MathML expression if need be and encode the intent attributes at best of their understanding of the spec).

 ## Formulas selected